mdmckin/Senior-Design-2/Controls/readme.txt

-To use the simulation as intended, please run the "init.py" file.
+Place all files contained in this folder into a single folder and run the "init.py" file.